 |

-Introduction In the year 1918, Initially, the Georgian elites were reluctant to separate
+Introduction In the year 1918, Initially, the Georgian elites were

-democracy-track society with universal suffrage, democratically-elected
+establishment of a democracy-track society with universal suffrage,

 However, the development of democratic processes in the First Republic faced